-- This version of the package has been developed for and tested on PVS version 4.1 (1 Nov 2007).
-It should also work with PVS 4.0 (Allegro version only).
-It should also work with PVS 3.1, 3.2.
-Do not use the 3.0 release (19 Dec 2002).
-Manip 1.2 is not backward compatible with PVS 2.3/2.4; users of 2.3/2.4 should use Manip 1.0. - Error checking in Manip should be adequate but is not complete.
-Some erroneous user inputs will not be cited as such, but will result in strategies having no effect.
-Although applying a strategy could result in a Lisp error, this should be rare.
-If it happens, restore the prover's state (TAB-] or Ctrl-D is convenient for this purpose), review the strategy's input expressions for problems, and retry using modified inputs. - Because PVS 3.0 added the multiple proof instance feature, proof files (.prf extension) since then have had a different format.
-Proof files created by older PVS versions will not work with Manip's M-x expand-strategy-steps command.
-Make sure PVS writes out a proof file in the new format before using this Emacs command. - Some strategies invoke name-replace as an internal step using names chosen by the strategy procedures.
-The naming convention followed is to use identifiers ending in a double underscore, e.g., x1\\.
-Refrain from using such names to avoid conflicts. - Due to a limitation of the regular expression module being used, the pattern matching implementation does not recognize the length-one case for %d& text fields. - When using the higher-order strategies (e.g., invoke or for-each) with substitutions based on the full extended expression descriptors (e.g., \$1, \$2, etc.), the prover might reject the command.
+- Due to a limitation of the regular expression module being used, the pattern matching implementation for the features in Section 5.3 does not recognize the length-one case for %d& text fields. - When using the higher-order strategies (e.g., invoke or for-each) with substitutions based on the full extended expression descriptors (e.g., \$1, \$2, etc.), the prover might reject the command.
 If this happens, try changing the parameterized command to its \$-form.
 For example, instead of (invoke (swap-rel \$1) (? "<=")), try the nonatomic form (invoke (swap-rel\$ \$1) (? "<=")).
 Changing \$1 to \$1n is another way to avoid this problem.

-11 Conclusion
+12 Conclusion

 It is our belief that tactic-based theorem proving holds much promise for automating domainspecific reasoning.
-To date, this area has received only modest attention from the formal methods community.
-Much more effort has gone into developing decision procedures and rewrite rule capabilities, for example.
+To date, this area has received moderate attention from the formal methods and theorem proving communities.
+Nevertheless, much more effort has gone into developing other capabilities, such as decision procedures and rewrite rules.
 While these are undoubtedly valuable, there is still ample room for other advances, particularly those that can leverage the accumulated knowledge of experienced users of deduction systems.
 We hope this set of tools offers a practical contribution to the area of tactic-based proving.

-The Manip package has been exercised successfully for over five years by users at NASA Langley and also at a few other sites.
-We hope to continue to refine it and make it more useful to a broad array of PVS users.
-Feedback of any kind is encouraged so that it might be improved.
+The Manip package has been exercised successfully for over ten years by users at NASA Langley and also at a few other sites.
+Further development in the near future is not anticipated, although enhancements are possible if the need arises.
+Feedback of any kind is still encouraged.
 We also welcome users to build on these features when developing their own personal strategies.
 Future enhancements will most likely be additions so that current features should remain intact.